l3qua/OpenCore-Install-Guide/installer-guide/windows-install.md

 ## Making an offline installer

 This is the only way to install macOS without an internet connection (without a mac) if you can't set up one right now.
-For instruction on how to do it, read the README.md file in [Unplugged Repo](https://github.com/corpnewt/UnPlugged?tab=readme-ov-file)
+For instructions on how to do it, read the README.md file in [Unplugged Repo](https://github.com/corpnewt/UnPlugged?tab=readme-ov-file)

 ## Now with all this done, head to [Setting up the EFI](./opencore-efi.md) to finish up your work